Heel Pain 101

 Heel pain is pain in the heel area that can vary in severity and location.
 It is most common in adults.

-The heel is the first bone to contact the ground when walking and takes the full force of impact and the resulting shock of bearing weight during motion.
+The heel is the first bone to contact the ground when walking and takes the full force of impact and the resulting shock of bearing weight during motion, resulting sometimes in sore heel pain.
+General heel pain tends to dissipate overnight and can reappear or worsen during prolonged periods of walking or standing.

-The most common cause of heel pain is plantar fasciitis.
-Plantar fasciitis is a stretching of the plantar fascia, a ligament that runs from the ball of foot through the arch and is attached to the heel.
-It is that attachment which becomes aggravated and typically causes pain after being on your feet for lengths of time.
-Abnormal motion of the foot (pronation) is one cause of plantar fasciitis.
+One common cause of heel pain is plantar fasciitis.
+Plantar fasciitis involves stretching of the plantar fascia, a ligament that runs from the ball of foot through the arch and is attached to the heel which becomes aggravated and causes pain in your heel.
+One way to tell if your heel pain is plantar fasciitis is whether the pain is more acute first thing in the morning and then fades.

 Heel spurs, which are abnormal bone growths coming off the heel, can also cause heel pain.
-Other causes include repetitive stress or shock to the heel, standing for prolonged periods or osteoarthritis.
+Other causes include repetitive stress or shock to the heel, standing for prolonged periods and osteoarthritis.

 - Wear properly fitting shoes